How To Repair A Cracked Crankcase Cover On Your Dirt Bike

 JB Weld’s response:

-“Hey John, sounds as if the product was unable to cure fully, it must be allowed to fully cure before using.”
+“Hey John, it sounds as if the product could not be fully cured; it must be allowed to be fully cured before using.”

-That’s it; they didn’t address the fact that I called and received wrong information about their product, or try to address the problem I was trying to solve.
+That’s it; they didn’t address the fact that I called and received incorrect information about their product or tried to solve the problem I was trying to solve.

-I ended up re-patching with an old epoxy mix I had in my toolbox to get through the weekend.
+I re-patched with an old epoxy mix I had in my toolbox to get through the weekend.

 That was six weekends ago, and it’s still holding strong.